 It comes with all the features available by the platform for a single user.
 The Travel Mode, Item Recovery, 1GB of document storage, and multi-device synchronization are also available.

-Members of the account can easily share information with each other and recover accounts.
+Members of the account can easily share information and recover accounts.
 You can add more than five members to the account with $1 per month additional charges for each new member.

-1Password Teams costs $3.99 per month when billed annually.
+1Password Teams costs $3.99 per month per user.

-It offers nearly the same features as the personal accounts, plus duo integration for business-wide two-factor authentication and admin controls for managing permissions.
+It offers nearly the same features as the Personal plan, plus duo integration for business-wide two-factor authentication and admin controls for managing permissions.

-The subscription costs twice as much as the Teams plan, but it offers you 5GB of storage per user, 20 limited guest-sharing accounts, advanced 1Password security controls, usage statistics, customized roles, etc.
+Although the subscription costs twice as much as the Teams’ plan, it offers you 5GB of storage per user, 20 limited guest-sharing accounts, advanced 1Password security controls, app usage statistics, customized roles, etc.